 Escalating Ramadan Death Toll

-On August 11th 2012 Afghan interior ministry spokesman Sediq Sediqi reported that Taliban attacks in Afghanistan had risen during Islam's holy month.
-Three days later forty seven civilians were killed by suicide bombers and 145 were wounded, making it the bloodiest week in Afghanistan last year.
+On August 11th, 2012, Afghan interior ministry spokesman Sediq Sediqi reported that Taliban attacks in Afghanistan had risen during Islam's holy month.
+Three days later forty seven civilians were killed by suicide bombers and 145 were wounded, making it the bloodiest week in Afghanistan in that year.
 Is it coincidental that these attacks happened during Ramadan?

 And why confine our observations to Afghanistan and Iraq?
 Let us consider Muslim-on-Muslim violence around the world.
-For example, there is a web site which tabulates the number of Muslims killed during Ramadan globally.
-The total for 2013 was 6,625 a 95% increase over last year.
-The years 2012 and 2011 saw increases of over 50%! (*)
+For example, there is a web site which tabulates the number of deaths caused by Muslim-on-Muslim violence during Ramadan globally.
+The total for 2013 was 6,625, which is a 95% increase over the year before.
+The years 2011 and 2012 saw increases of over 50%.
+In 2014 the toll climbed to 8450, yet another increase of 27.5% over the previous year. (*)

 Gunnar Heinsohn, Emeritus Professor of Social Sciences at the University of Bremen, has researched the death toll from conflicts around the globe over the last 60 years (i.e. until the publication date of his article).
 Heinsohn concluded that 11 million Muslims have perished in these conflicts of whom more than 90 percent were killed by fellow Muslims!